dan-willia/dan-willia.github.io/_posts/2025-12-15-GROUPTHEORY-AND-XOR.md

 categories: math
 ---

-In my year two coursework at the Open University, I am taking a module called Pure Mathematics, which spends about a month introducing group theory (a topic which I still think has a comic ring to it).
-I've been especially looking out for connections to logic and computer science, which I found in the propositional calculus.
+I'm a serial learner.
+For fun I'm taking a math course through the Open University called Pure Mathematics, which spends about a month introducing group theory (a topic which I still think has a comically simple ring to it).
+I've been especially looking out for connections to logic and computer science.
+I'll discuss one such connection, between group theory and logical connectives, here.

+---
+# Groups

 Group theory studies groups.
-A group is comprised of two things: $(G, \circ)$.
+A group can be written as a tuple: $(G, \circ)$.

-The first, $G$, is a set of of elements $\{g_1, g_2, ...\}$.
+The first item, $G$, is a set of of elements $$ \{g_1, g_2, ...\} $$.

 The second is an operation, $\circ$, which combines two of the elements in $G$ to produce an element in $G$.